peterbrittain/asciimatics/doc/source/rendering.rst

 ~~~~~~~~~~~~~~
 Asciimatics provides 2 ways to convert image files (e.g. JPEGs, GIFs, etc) into a text equivalent:

-* :py:obj:`.ImageFile` - converts the image to grey-scale text.
+* :py:obj:`~renderers.ImageFile` - converts the image to grey-scale text.
-* :py:obj:`.ColourImageFile` - converts the image to full colour text (using all the screen's palette).
+* :py:obj:`~renderers.ColourImageFile` - converts the image to full colour text (using all the screen's palette).

 Both support animated GIFs and will cycle through each image when drawn.